rmosolgo/mruby-examples/readme.md

 # mruby Examples

 I made some examples as I was trying out [mruby](http://github.com/mruby/mruby).
 Each one has a make task, then you can run the little program.
+For explanations, look into the codes.
+You'll also find "explanation.txt" in folders.
+In short, mruby solves a problem, which is ruby's main feature.
+Ruby is an interpreted languages. mruby can compile ruby.
+Also provide a wrapper for C language.
+I would probably write my code in C anyway ;)

 ## Setup